abranjith/CoreEssentials/README.md

 userResult.IsErrAnd(error => Console.WriteLine($"Error: {error.Message}"));
 ```

 The `AsResult` extension automatically deserializes successful responses to the success type and error responses to the error type based on the HTTP status code.
+Note there is also support for custom `JsonSerializerOptions`.

 ---